Maultasche/NodeLargeSort/README.md

 This project is in progress
 - The program for generating the integers is been completed
 - The program for sorting the integers is in progress
+	- Completed functionality for creating an stream of integer chunks from an input file

 To run the integer generation program, you'll need to [install yarn](https://yarnpkg.com/lang/en/docs/install/).